jundalisay/superb/content/en/research/poincare/science/chapter-11.md

 21
 first method of calculating the number of possible cases more legitimate than the second?
 In any case it is not the definition that tells us.

-We are therefore bound to com- plete the definition by saying, “. . . to the total number of possible cases, provided the cases are equally probable.”
+We are therefore bound to complete the definition by saying, “. . . to the total number of possible cases, provided the cases are equally probable.”

-So we are compelled to define the probable by the proba- ble.
+So we are compelled to define the probable by the probable.

 How can we know that two possible cases are equally probable?

 Will it be by a convention?

 If we insert at the beginning of every problem an explicit convention, well and good!
 We then have nothing to do but to apply the rules of arithmetic and algebra, and we complete our cal- culation, when our result cannot be called in question.

-But if we wish to make the slightest application of this result, we must prove that our convention is legitimate, and we shall find ourselves in the presence of the very dif- ficulty we thought we had avoided.
+But if we wish to make the slightest application of this result, we must prove that our convention is legitimate, and we shall find ourselves in the presence of the very difficulty we thought we had avoided.
 It may be said that common-sense is enough to show us the convention that should be adopted.

 Alas!
-M. Bertrand has amused him- self by discussing the following simple problem:—“What is the probability that a chord of a circle may be greaterthe calculus of probabilities.
+M. Bertrand has amused himself by discussing the following simple problem:—“What is the probability that a chord of a circle may be greaterthe calculus of probabilities.

 207
 than the side of the inscribed equilateral triangle?”

 The illustrious geometer successively adopted two conventions which seemed to be equally imperative in the eyes of common-sense, and with one convention he finds 12 , and with the other 13 .

-The conclusion which seems to follow from this is that the calculus of probabilities is a useless science, that the obscure instinct which we call common- sense, and to which we appeal for the legitimisation of our conventions, must be distrusted.
-But to this conclu- sion we can no longer subscribe.
+The conclusion which seems to follow from this is that the calculus of probabilities is a useless science, that the obscure instinct which we call common-sense, and to which we appeal for the legitimisation of our conventions, must be distrusted.

+But to this conclusion we can no longer subscribe.
 We cannot do without that obscure instinct.
 Without it, science would be im- possible, and without it we could neither discover nor apply a law.
 Have we any right, for instance, to enun- ciate Newton’s law?
 No doubt numerous observations are in agreement with it, but is not that a simple fact of chance? and how do we know, besides, that this law which has been true for so many generations will not be untrue in the next?
 To this objection the only answer you